AndreaDusza/dishdecider-assistant/README.md

 ###  How to fill the 'Food preferences' form?
 In general:
- * All lines are a comma separated lists of keywords.
+ * Each line is a comma separated list of keywords.
 A "keyword" means a term that can be multiple words.
 For example, _chicken wings_ is one keyword.
  * A keyword can be an ingredient (_chicken_), the name of a dish (_tikka masala_), or an adjective (_spicy_).
 Anything that is in the title, the description or the ingredient list of a menu item.
+ * Write keywords in __the language of the food service site__ that you want to order from.
+   (e.g. Use Hungarian for Hungarian sites.)

 Line-by-line hints:
  * __Absolute favorites__: do not put too many keywords here.
 Reserve it for your few top favorites.